 We know what we can and what we can't afford.

-Whether whether we live by it is another thing, but we know what we can and can't afford.
+Whether we live by it is another thing, but we know what we can and can't afford.

 You take on a loan, I don't care what kind of loan that you can't afford, and then if things go south, no offense to Mississippi.

-Uh it's simply not the responsibility of your neighbors to pay off your loan.
+It's simply not the responsibility of your neighbors to pay off your loan.

-May happen, if this is reputed to be as calamitous as they say.
+May happen if this is reputed to be as calamitous as they say.

-But there's an assumption, just like we had the guy calling the other day on Friday on health care.
+But there's an assumption, just like we had the guy calling the other day on Friday on healthcare.

 All right, the government ought to pay my health care.

-Uh but you know, there's no responsibility of your neighbors to bail you out of a bad loan, to bail you out of a loan that you had no business taking.
+But, you know, there's no responsibility of your neighbors to bail you out of a bad loan, to bail you out of a loan that you had no business taking.

-I rush, I can't believe how cold and cruel you are.
+I can't believe how cold and cruel you are.

 I'm just not being cold and cruel.